 - 11. Agencies that offer assurances of protection from disclosure of confidential commercial information should decide how they will offer such assurances.
 Agencies can choose to inform submitters, directly upon submission, that they will withhold confidential commercial information from the public rulemaking docket; post a general notice informing submitters that confidential commercial information will be withheld from the public rulemaking docket; or both. - 12.
 Such agencies should adopt policies to help them identify such information.
-Agencies should consider including the following, either in tandem or as alternatives, as part of their policies: - a.
-Instructing submitters to clearly identify that the document contains confidential commercial information; - b.
+Agencies should consider including the following, either in tandem or as alternatives, as part of their policies, including within any rules on rulemakings they may have, as described in Recommendation 2020-1, Rules on Rulemakings: - Instructing submitters to elearly identify clearly that the document contains confidential commercial information; - b.
 Instructing submitters to flag the particular text within the document that constitutes confidential commercial information; and - c.
 Instructing submitters to submit both redacted and unredacted versions of a comment that contains confidential commercial information.